Mohit-Balachander/Mohit-Balachander/README.md

 ## 👋 Hi, I’m Mohit Balachander

-- 👀 I’m deeply passionate about building dynamic, user-friendly web applications using the MERN stack for full-stack development.
+👀 I’m deeply passionate about building dynamic, user-friendly web applications using the MERN stack for full-stack development.

-- 🌱 Currently, I’m diving deep into HTML, CSS, and JavaScript while working on a clone project.
+🌱 I’m currently learning: NodeJS.

+💬 Ask me about: HTML, CSS and JavaScript.

-- 📫 You can reach me at mohitbalachander@gmail.com
+📫 You can reach me at mohitbalachander@gmail.com

 <!---